 Let’s get back to the Flight Controller itself.
 Flight controllers are computers, they are both designed and manufactured by hundreds of different companies some better than others.
 These Flight Controller computers are both designed and manufactured, and there is a big difference here!
 The design of the Flight Controller is pretty important.
 Most current flight controllers are pretty well designed, and there are not that many original designs to choose from, in many cases good designs are cloned or copied by manufacturers that do not have the skill, interest or time to design their own FC so they copy an engineers design and reverse engineer it from someone who has taken extensive time and effort to make the FC work properly with the software.
 Much easier to copy than to put in the effort to create your own.
 Not Cool, but it happens regularly.
 Now this company has a design.
 A great example of this is the SPF3 or Seriously Pro F3 FC.
 A vast majority of the F3 Flight Controllers on the market are direct ( or very close ) clones of the SPF3.

 For the sake of simplicity, let us concentrate on the SPF3 FC.
-It is, in my opinion, the most stable and common FC currently available although it is quickly becoming end of life, Now, consider, you are a company, you have a design and you need to get it manufactured. now this is where it starts to get tricky and where we start to circle back to the original question and reason for this posting.
+It is, in my opinion, the most stable and common FC currently available although it is quickly becoming end of life, Now, consider, you are a drone company, you have a flight controller design and you need to get it manufactured.
+Now this is where it starts to get tricky and where we start to circle back to the original question and reason for this posting.
 In China, where almost all of these FC’s are manufactured, there are literally countless companies that are all fighting for the right to manufacture your FC.
 It is very competitive and extremely cutthroat.
 You ( as the company ) will have endless directions you can go to get your Flight Controller manufactured and ready for market.
 Not all manufacturers are the same, pricing varies wildly and competition is fierce.

 Here we are, full circle, what Flight Controller should I choose?

-1: Choose what you know, if there is a flight controller that you have used in the past, and it has worked for you, no need to reinvent the wheel.
+1: Choose a flight controller you know and understand, if there is a flight controller that you have used in the past, and it has worked for you, no need to reinvent the wheel.
 You know how it wires up and maybe you already have the right connectors in the right place.

 2: Buy tried and proven product from a branded manufacturer or reseller that has English speaking representatives in case you need support. chances these resellers don’t want a headache either and have chosen quality manufacturers to produce their products and the quality control is probably a little better.

-4: There are currently 3 main Flight Controller types available F3, F4, F7 with F3 being the go to controllers.
+4: There are currently 3 main Flight Controller types available F3, F4, F7 with F3 and F4 being the go to controllers.
 F3 is just about end of life, but very reliable now.
-F7 is on the cutting edge, Betaflight software designed for these boards are just being put in the mix.
-Unless you are an advanced enough pilot and understand the advantages of the F4 and F7 boards, the time is not now, not yet. so My opinion, F3 FC from a reputable source so that you can get support if necessary or warranty if required.
+F7 is on the cutting edge.
+Unless you are an advanced enough pilot and understand the advantages of the F7 boards, the time is not now, not yet. so My opinion, F3 or F4 FC from a reputable source so that you can get support if necessary or warranty if required.